vmware-archive/concourse-pipeline-samples/concourse-remote-worker/README.md

         1. external_worker_tags
     1. Release Versions
         1. Get latest from bosh.io
-1. Run bosh create-env with the variables gathered (see example command below)
+1. From an opsmgr or other jumpbox on the remote network , run bosh create-env with the variables gathered (see example command below)

 Save creds.yml and state.json to a secure place.